possiblydreaming/possiblydreaming/README.md

 <table>
   <tr>
     <td valign="middle">
 I'm currently in the Sanrio, The Last Unicorn, and Pucca fandom.
-My current favorite characters are Kuromi, Garu, Maud Pie, and Gloomy Bear, currently working on a Kuromi cosplay and so far, I'm mainly working on the accessories for her, Gloomy Bear may be my next project. <br><br>
+My current favorite characters are Kuromi, Garu, Maud Pie, and Gloomy Bear, and I'm currently working on a Kuromi cosplay and so far, the accessories are still in progress for her, Gloomy Bear may be my next project pretty soon. <br><br>

 The Pokémon series/games, Dragon Ball, and the Stargate series are currently on my to watch/play list!

+Astronomy and coding are my special interests right now!
+I usually study and write about exo-planets and stars, even through telescopes that I had gotten for my birthdays (too bad I can't see exo-planets), which I also have four so far too!
+For coding, I've been doing it since 2022 and so far, I've been using those skills to create profiles whenever I'm bored, they're currently sitting in my private respositories.
     </td>
     <td>
       <img src="https://i0.wp.com/mediachomp.com/wp-content/uploads/2021/06/ca58293123ffc1b9484f25ea259df2bb.gif?resize=498%2C800&ssl=1)" width="200" alt="Description">